 Date Pecan Tea Bread Recipe

-Packed with dates and nuts, this moist, nicely sweet bread is excellent on its own and even better topped with the chunky cream cheese spread.
-We enjoy it during the holiday season and for after-school and late-night snacks.
+Packed with dates and pecans, this moist sweet bread is excellent on its own and even better topped with the chunky cream cheese spread.
+We enjoy it during the holiday season, but also for after-school and late-night snacks. —Carole Resnick, Cleveland, Ohio

 - 2-1/2 cups chopped dates

 - 1-1/2 cups boiling water

 - 1-1/2 teaspoons baking soda

 - 1/4 teaspoon each ground cloves, cinnamon, ginger and nutmeg

 - 1 package (3 ounces) cream cheese, softened

 - 1. Place dates in a large bowl.
 Combine boiling water and baking soda; pour over dates.
 In a small bowl, combine the flour, cloves, cinnamon, ginger and nutmeg; set aside.